-- Bacteria are a common cause of corneal ulcers especially in people using contact lenses.
+- Bacterial infection- Bacteria are a common cause of corneal ulcers especially in people using contact lenses.

-Viral infections like herpes (ocular herpes) can cause a non-healing corneal ulcer.
+- Viral infection- Viral infections like herpes (ocular herpes) can cause a non-healing corneal ulcer.
 Varicella virus (chicken pox) can also cause corneal ulcers.

-- Fungal infection due to overuse of steroidal eye drops can cause corneal ulcers.
+- Fungal infection- Fungal infection due to overuse of steroidal eye drops can cause corneal ulcers.

-- Disorders that cause dry eyes can leave your eye without the germ-fighting protection of tears and cause ulcers.
+- Dryness of the eye- Disorders that cause dry eyes can leave your eye without the germ-fighting protection of tears and cause ulcers.
 Disorders that affect the eyelids and prevent the eyes from closing completely, such as a nerve paralysis called Bell’s palsy, can dry the cornea and make it more vulnerable to ulcers.
-Sexually transmitted diseases

-- Sexually transmitted diseases like syphilis can affect the cornea resulting in ulcers.
+- Sexually transmitted diseases- Sexually transmitted diseases like syphilis can affect the cornea resulting in ulcers.